WELCOME TO LONGTON HEALTH CENTRE

 Your call will be triaged by the call centre and directed to the most appropriate service.

-The surgery work with a number of local practices to provide greater access to appointments and can offer appointments up to 8pm Monday to Friday and on Saturday and Sunday AM.
+The surgery works with a number of local practices to provide greater access to appointments and may offer appointments up to 8pm Monday to Friday and on Saturday and Sunday AM.